 Zelené Pleso hike

-Route Description for Zelené Pleso
+Route Description for Zelené Pleso hike

-The hike is moderate to challenging so make sure you are wearing proper footwear as some parts of the trail are covered in rock debris or slippery gravel.
+The hike is moderate to challenging, so make sure you are wearing proper footwear as some parts of the trail are covered in rock debris or slippery gravel.
 One part of the hike has chains (descending from Velka Svištovka) and will test your flexibility.
 Nevertheless, the hike to Zelené Pleso is not too exposed and absolutely worth all the effort!

 Start your ascent by following the red trail, which is well marked like all the other trails in Slovakia.
 The ascent starts easy, but it becomes a bit harder as the mountain slopes get covered in rock debris and scree and you really need to watch your step.
 The exposure isn’t too bad, but as it gets higher, it becomes a little bit more strenuous.

-Here we recommend spending some time at the Mountain Chalet by the Green Lake (Chata pod Zelenem Plese).
+Here, we recommend spending some time at the Mountain Chalet by the Green Lake (Chata pod Zelenem Plese).
 You can actually get some proper food, drinks, beer, and other refreshments.
 The draught beer is really cold and cheap, so it’s a perfect reward together with the views, after the hardest part of this hike.